 As demonstrated in Figure \ref{fig:barnes-fortney-fig9}, the signal that allows the detection of flattening in a light curve is small in amplitude and occurs at transit ingress and egress only.
 As a result, such measurements can only be made with sufficiently high-precision and high-cadence data.
 In this work, we use K2 data on a long-period planet; however, this data quality provides only an upper limit on flattening.
 To improve upon the constraint of this work, we need a high precision light curve to precisely characterize the exact shape of ingress and egress events. \citet{Liu2024} demonstrates that for a Saturn-like oblateness, a greater-than-Earth-like obliquity ($>20^\circ$), and a Jupiter-like planet, one transit of JWST data could recover the flattening.

-To evaluate the improvements on the flattening constraint that would be possible for \hip{41378~f} with JWST data, we simulated the expected noise for observing the transit of \hip{41378~f} using PandExo \citep{Batalha+2017} for NIRISS.
-We focus our noise estimates on NIRISS since it has already been shown to produce high precision light curves and achieved 5~ppm RMS for 1-hour bins when observing WASP-18~b \citep{Coulombe+2023}.
-In our PandExo simulation, we used a PHOENIX stellar model grid for the stellar properties of \hip{41378} ($T = 6226$~K, $\left[\text{Fe}/\text{H}\right] = -0.11$, $\log{g} = 7.982$).
-We generated our own custom planet model using \texttt{batman} and the planet parameter estimates from \citet{Berardo2019}.
-We input this photometric light curve into PandExo.
-We set the saturation limit to 80\% and computed noise estimates for 2 and 1 minute cadence for one transit since only one will occur during cycle 4.
-We find that the 2 minute cadence observations would be expected to produce 15.35~ppm of noise and the 1 minute cadence observations would produce 21.71~ppm of noise.
+To evaluate the improvements on the flattening constraint that would be possible for \hip{41378~f} with JWST data, we simulated the expected noise for observing the transit of \hip{41378~f} using \texttt{PandExo} \citep{Batalha+2017} for NIRISS.
+We focus our noise estimates on NIRISS since it has already been shown to produce high-precision light curves and achieves 5~ppm RMS for 1-hour bins when observing WASP-18~b \citep{Coulombe+2023}.
+In our \texttt{PandExo} simulation, we use a PHOENIX stellar model grid for the stellar properties of \hip{41378} ($T = 6226$~K, $\left[\text{Fe}/\text{H}\right] = -0.11$, $\log{g} = 7.982$).
+We generate our own custom planet model using \texttt{batman} \citep{Kreidberg2015} and the planet parameter estimates from \citet{Berardo2019}.
+We input this photometric light curve into \texttt{PandExo}.
+We set the saturation limit to 80\% and compute noise estimates for 2- and 1-minute cadence for one transit, since only one will occur during cycle 4.
+We find that the 2-minute cadence observations would be expected to produce 15.35~ppm of noise and the 1-minute cadence observations would produce 21.71~ppm of noise.

-Based on these noise estimates, we simulate a transit light curve for \hip{41378~f} with 20~ppm white noise and no red noise using a 2~minute cadence.
-We adopt the fit parameter values from Table~\ref{tbl:fit-results} but inject test values for flattening ($f = 0.1$), complement of inclination ($\beta = 0^\circ$), and obliqutiy ($\gamma = 15^\circ$), keeping the transit depth constant.
+Based on these noise estimates, we simulate a transit light curve for \hip{41378~f} with 20~ppm white noise and no red noise using a 2-minute cadence.
+We adopt similar parameter values as those from Table~\ref{tbl:fit-results} but inject test values for flattening ($f = 0.15$) and orientation ($\eta = 0^\circ$ and $\xi \approx 29^\circ$).
 We find that, if these were the true values, photometric data from JWST could definitively exclude a spherical planet shape, $f = 0$.
 The joint posterior of flattening and obliquity is shown in Figure~\ref{fig:sim-joint-flattening-obliquity}.